5 Best Cribs For Short Moms (2020 Short Mom’s Guide)

 5. DaVinci Kalani 4-In-1 Convertible Crib

 Crib Height: 35 inches

 Last on our list of the top-rated cribs for short moms, we have the DaVinci Kalani 4-In-1 Convertible Crib.
 The key reason why I’ve featured this crib on this list of good cribs for short moms is its low profile design, with a height of 35 inches.

 Another reason is that the crib is reasonably priced (its cost creeps under $200) if you consider the quality and features it provides you with.

 Beautifully designed, this 4-in-1 crib is also incredibly versatile.
-It comes with gentle curves which you can hassle-freely convert to toddler bed, daybed, or full-size bed as your baby grows from one stage to the next.
+It comes with gentle curves that you can hassle-freely convert to a toddler bed, daybed, or full-size bed as your baby grows from one stage to the next.

 With up to 4 adjustable mattress height positions, you can further customize its height to make it even easier for you to use.

 It’s constructed from100% natural solid New Zealand pine wood.
 It’s made using non-toxic finishes and painting.
 It’s GREENGUARD Gold Certified.
 And meets all the ASTM and CPSC safety standards.
 All this makes it a SAFE sleeping environment for your baby.

 PROS: 4 adjustable mattress levels | reasonable price for the quality | durable, solid construction | grows with your child | good-looking design